 However, they don’t provide maximum insulation from sound but are useful where extra proofing mass is not required.

 Mass Loaded Vinyl

-This material is dense, highly flexible with excellent sound insulation properties.
-It is helpful in filling gaps, wrapping metal columns and pipes or where a flexible sound barrier is required.
+This material is dense and highly flexible with excellent sound insulation properties.
+It is helpful in filling gaps, wrapping metal columns and pipes, or where a flexible sound barrier is required.

-Also, MLV is a good commercial soundproof material due to the durability and quality features in sound insulation.
+Also, MLV is a good commercial soundproof material due to its durability and quality features in sound insulation.

 Seals help to soundproof a room by preventing sound from passing through closed doors and windows.
 They are airtight hence little, or no noise goes beyond the frame surface of wall openings.

 Seals are made of rubber or foam and placed on the edges of the door as well as the frame to fill in gaps between the opening and the frame.

 Seals can be good sound insulators for recording studio soundproofing rooms to block noise from reaching the other rooms and prevent external noise that may affect the recording quality.

 These are sealing substances that are essential for sealing seams in other sound-blocking materials.